Phone (323) 343-2250 | Fax (323) 343 -2281 | firstname.lastname@example.org

 The Psychology major has been declared an impacted program.
 Effective Fall 2011, supplementary admission criteria will be used for incoming freshman, transfer students, and students changing majors.

-» If you are interested in applying to CSULA as a First-time Freshman or Transfer Student, click here for information regarding supplemental program admission criteria to the psychology major.
-If you have questions about impaction, you can contact the Office of Admissions at (323) 343-3901, send an email to firstname.lastname@example.org, or by visiting the Student Information Center located in the Student Affairs bldg, room 101.
+» If you are interested in applying to CSULA as a First-time Freshman or Transfer Student, please review the information regarding supplemental program admission criteria to the psychology major.
+If you have questions about impaction, you can contact the Office of Admissions at (323) 343-3901, send an email to email@example.com, or visit the Student Information Center located in the Student Affairs bldg, room 101.

-» Current CSULA students wishing to change their major to psychology, go here for GPA requirements and application.
+» Current CSULA students wishing to change their major to psychology, please review the GPA requirements and application.

 ► Dr. Munyi Shea's Young University Mother's (YUM) group was profiled in the May 19 issue of the University Times.
 Read the article here!